shengjiew2/ZendeskTicketViewer/README.md

        what is mock? how to use it?
        Is my unittest working or it is just doing nothing?
        May need to spend more time on unit test.
+       -----after meeting, need to put code in sperate files and do unit test, possible error